aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

    This (long) piece of code implements our custom :mod:`dabble` node.
    It defines three helper functions to convert relative to absolute coordinates and to draw text on-screen.
-   The number of hand waves is displayed at the left-top corner of the screen.
+   The number of hand waves is displayed at the top-left corner of the screen.

    A simple heuristic is used to count the number of times the person waves his hand.
    It tracks the direction the right wrist is moving in and notes when the wrist changes